Sunflower Field

 Explore our sunflower Field

-Our beautiful sunflower field is returning this summer for that picture-perfect experience.
-With three acres to explore, our field features five varieties of sunflowers native to Indiana while inspiring conversations about how these sun-drenched flowers are important to habitats and the environment.
+Our beautiful sunflower field is now open for that picture-perfect experience.
+With three acres to explore, our field features a variety of sunflowers native to Indiana while inspiring conversations about how these sun-drenched flowers are important to habitats and the environment.
 From special pop-up wedding ceremonies to professional photoshoots and more, soak up the final days of summer.
 Sunflowers rely on mother nature; don’t delay in experiencing their beauty.

 Supported by Corteva